From Something Olde: Christmas Card History

 “Christmas cards were quite elaborate and though the lithograph printing process helped in producing cards, they first became popular among the upper-class in England.
 However, the development and improvement of the postal system, making sending cards more affordable, was a big part of the rise in the popularity of Christmas cards.
 Early cards were not necessarily religious Christmas cards but favored images such as beautiful flowers, birds, scenery and other pretty things.

 Well, you get the idea.
-In my holiday release, A Warrior For Christmas, (also in audio now!)
-I journeyed farther back in early America to the colonial time period and the holiday celebration in a wealthy household.
+In my upcoming release, A Warrior For Christmas, (out Dec.
+5th) I journeyed farther back in early America to the colonial time period and the holiday celebration in a wealthy household.
 However, the hero, a former Shawnee captive, would rather return to his adopted people in the colonial frontier.

 Blurb: Reclaimed by his wealthy uncle, former Shawnee captive Corwin Whitfield finds life with his adopted people at an end and reluctantly enters the social world of 1764.
 He plans to return to the colonial frontier at his first opportunity–until he meets Uncle Randolph’s ward, Dimity Scott.